epics-base/ci-scripts/README.md

     ```
     will compile against the EPICS Base 3.15 branch, the Sequencer
     release 2.2.8 and release 4.34 of asyn.
-    (Any settings can be overridden from the specific job configuration
+    (Any settings can be overridden from the specific job line
-    in e.g. `.travis.yml`.)
+    in the service configuration, e.g., `.travis.yml`.)

  4. Create a configuration for the CI service by copying one of
     the examples provided in the service specific subdirectory